-Are there any special rules that differentiate between primary and secondary offerings?
+6 Are there any special rules that differentiate between primary and secondary offerings?
 What are the liability issues for the seller of securities in a secondary offering?

-There is no major difference between primary and secondary offerings under the public offering rules of the FIEL except that the secondary offering of securities that have been already subject to continuous disclosure requirements is exempted from the filing of the SRS, in which case the delivery of a prospectus and the filing of a securities notification is required if the secondary offering of equity securities is conducted by insiders of the issuer (including the issuer, its subsidiaries, their directors and officers, shareholders holding 10 per cent or more of total voting rights of the issuer (principal shareholders)), securities firms that acquired such securities from the insiders for resale or underwriters of such securities having a standby commitment.
+There is no major difference between primary and secondary offerings under the public offering rules of the Financial Instruments and Exchange Act except that the secondary offering of securities that have been already subject to continuous disclosure requirements is exempted from the filing of the Securities Registration Statement (SRS), in which case the delivery of a prospectus and the filing of a securities notification is required if the secondary offering of equity securities is conducted by insiders of the issuer (including the issuer, its subsidiaries, their directors and officers, shareholders holding 10 per cent or more of total voting rights of the issuer (principal shareholders)), securities firms that acquired such securities from the insiders for resale or underwriters of such securities having a standby commitment.
 Holders of shares have no pre-emptive rights in the case of listed Japanese companies.

-The selling shareholder in a secondary public offering is jointly and severally liable with the issuer, directors, corporate auditors, CPA and underwriters in the case of a material misstatement or omission in the SRS or the prospectus prepared by the issuer, unless the selling shareholder proves that it did not know, with due care having been taken, about such material misstatement or omission.
+The selling shareholder in a secondary public offering is jointly and severally liable with the issuer, directors, corporate auditors, certified public accountants and underwriters in the case of a material misstatement or omission in the SRS or the prospectus prepared by the issuer, unless the selling shareholder proves that it did not know, with due care having been taken, about such material misstatement or omission.